 It starts with Google Keep.
 The free web application is designed for note-taking and is a competitor to Evernote and Microsoft’s OneNote.
 It’s designed around cards, and each card can include freeform text, drawings, or checkbox-style to-do lists.
 Each month, I create a checkbox-style “Intake List” for that month and pin it at the top of my Keep cards.

 Leveraging David Allen’s “capture everything” approach from Getting Things Done (Amazon), I save all of my ideas, to-dos, and other things that need remembering to this list.
 I practice “Inbox Zero-ish”, in which I try to limit the amount of email in my inbox as much as I can.
 Email is where tasks go to die, no more so than when my inbox is overwhelmed with messages.

 For Inbox Zero-ish, my goal is to make sure that every email that requires more than a few minutes of thought gets an entry in Google Keep.
 The message is then filed into the appropriate folder in Gmail for future reference.
-Actually getting to zero isn’t the goal; getting all of my tasks in the right place is.
+Getting to Inbox Zero isn’t the goal; getting all of my tasks in the right place is.

 I review Google Keep every day or so.
 Anything that’s easy, I do right away; things that need more thought, I add it to my bullet journal on one of the daily pages.